cosmos/cosmos-sdk/CONTRIBUTING.md

 contributors, the general procedure for contributing has been established:

 1. Start by browsing [new issue](https://github.com/cosmos/cosmos-sdk/issues) and [discussions](https://github.com/cosmos/cosmos-sdk/discussions).
 If you are looking for something interesting or if you have something in your mind, there is a chance it was has been discussed.
+  - Looking for a good place to start contributing?
+How about checking out some [good first issues](https://github.com/cosmos/cosmos-sdk/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)?
 2. Determine whether a GitHub issue or discussion is more appropriate for your needs:
   1. If want to propose something new that requires specification or an additional design, or you would like to change a process, start with a [new discussion](https://github.com/cosmos/cosmos-sdk/discussions/new).
 With discussions, we can better handle the design process using discussion threads.
 A discussion usually leads to one or more issues.
    2. If the issue you want addressed is a specific proposal or a bug, then open a [new issue](https://github.com/cosmos/cosmos-sdk/issues/new/choose).